aviramaloni/Intro2CS-Boggle/README.md

 python3 boggle.py
 ```
 ### Running Through PyCharm
-1. Open a new PyCharm project with all cloned files.
+1. Open a new PyCharm project with all cloned files
-2. Run the *boggle.py* file by pushing the green **Run** button.
+2. Run the *boggle.py* file by pushing the green **Run** button

 ## Screenshots
 ### Openning Screen